vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

   the Issuer's pubkey and the RA price offered by Issuer, and pre-agreed parameters.
 - The Sponsor checks that the output script for the collateral sent to covenant in the transaction template matches the covenant script built by Sponsor themself
-- Sponsor adds their input(s) with Synth to burn (the total amount must be equal to the amount to burn)
+- Sponsor adds their input(s) with Synth to burn
 - If the amount of collateral locked in the old covenant is less than the amount to be locked in the new covenant, Sponsor adds an input(s) with additional collateral
 - The Sponsor adds the output(s) to receive the newly issued Synth